 - iPad POS – get a versatile point of sale system to help your staff create payments for customers.

-- Chip and pin machines – let your customers pay by card and add speed and efficiency to your payment processing.
+- Card machines – let your customers pay by card and add speed and efficiency to your payment processing.

 - Outsource HR – outsource your human resource responsibilities to ensure your staff are taken care of probably.